-The conventional leather tanning technology is highly polluting as it produces large amounts of organic and chemical pollutants.
+The conventional leather tanning technology is highly polluting as it produces large amounts of organic, inorganic and other types of harmful pollutants.
 Wastes generated by the leather processing industries pose a major challenge to the environment.
 According to conservative estimates, about 600,000 tons per year of solid waste are generated worldwide by leather industry and approximately 40–50% of the hides are lost to shavings and trimmings.

 Everyday a huge quantity of solid waste, including trimmings of finished leather, shaving dusts, hair, fleshing, trimming of raw hides and skins, are being produced from the industries.
 Chromium, sulphur, oils and noxious gas (methane, ammonia, and hydrogen sulphide) are the elements of liquid, gas and solid waste of tannery industries.